unfastener/onion-of-experts/README.md

 This is an idea for an efficient design of hierarchical LLMs.
 I'm publishing this idea here on GitHub, so that there is a public record of it.

-Here's the original discussion that started the idea.
-The discussion was about the differences of corvid and mammal brains:
+Here's the original discussion that sparked the idea.
+The discussion focused on the differences between corvid and mammal brains:

 > Basically, run a "corvid-like" efficient LLM as your main "mind".
 Then, have layers of larger
 > LLMs around that are dormant, but can be called to action by the small LLM, recursively.
 The